 - Try to stay awake if you’re alone or alternate taking naps with your passengers.

-- If water is unavailable, melt snow before you eat it; otherwise it will lower your body temperature.
+- If water is unavailable, melt snow before you eat it; otherwise, it will lower your body temperature.
 Eat available snacks for energy.